The Importance of Customer Experience

 Customers love sales and saving money.
 It’s not exactly a trade secret.
 However, retailers are recognizing the needs of their loyal shoppers exceeds a 24-hour sale and expanding the overall CX.

 Brick-and-mortar shopping experiences and long-term online sales don’t always determine patrons’ feelings about a business.
-Often times it is how a complaint is handled, the ease of customer service and a solution will define a client’s feelings or loyalty.
+Often times it is how a complaint is handled, the ease of customer service and a solution will define a customer’s loyalty.

 As technology has changed and grown, so has customer service/experience.